You know who they are. You see them every day.

 Even your sweet faced children who stand between the front door and your bedroom when you arrive home from work.

 They are the familiar faces we see every day.
-They are the people we spend time with, even for brief moments that make life more meaningful, more connected, more real.
+They are the people we spend time with, site even for brief moments that make life more meaningful, more connected, more real.

 They are the people we encounter between where we were and where we are going.